 We showed that computational modeling of the complex genetic landscape can be used to construct and evaluate genotype-to-phenotype models.
 This is in contrast to insight extracted from automated epistasis analysis, which often aims to mine genetic interactions for evidence of biologically-ordered pairs rather than construct explanatory models of all observed interactions (Angeles-Albores et al., 2018; Boettcher et al., 2018; St Onge et al., 2007).
 In addition to ordered pairs, many genetic interactions can also arise from the effects of genes on unobserved ‘hidden’ variables that mediate the measured phenotype (Otwinowski et al., 2018).
 For example, our neural network could model complex negative interactions in terms of the influence of ABC transporters on an indirectly-observed drug efflux activity.
 In the case of valinomycin, we could greatly improve models by hypothesizing the influence of multiple ABC transporters via an unknown valinomycin resistance factor.
 Neural networks can learn directed non-linear relationships amongst potentially vast numbers of biologically-motivated hidden variables (Ma et al., 2018).
 While even biologically-motivated neural network models can easily grow complex and challenging to interpret, here we showed that they can be simply constructed using directly-interpretable parameters (e.g. ‘activity’, ‘influence’, and ‘efflux’), and then iteratively expanded as needed.

-In summary, we showed that measurement and modeling rich genotype-to-phenotype relationships via XGA can help to functionally dissect and understand a complex system.
+In summary, we showed that measuring and modeling rich genotype-to-phenotype relationships via XGA can help to functionally dissect and understand a complex system.

 Star Methods